YushengAuggie/poe-bot-host/DEPLOYMENT.md

-# Deploying Poe Bots: A Step-by-Step Guide
+# Deploying Poe Bot Host: A Step-by-Step Guide

 This guide walks through the complete process of deploying your Poe bots to Modal and setting them up on the Poe platform.
 These instructions have been verified to work as of April 2025.